-Iran says its military shot down Ukrainian passenger plane in error
+Iran says its military shot down Ukrainian plane in 'disastrous mistake'

-DUBAI (Reuters) - Iran said on Saturday its military had mistakenly shot down a Ukrainian plane killing all 176 aboard, saying air defences were fired in error while on high alert in the tense aftermath of Iranian missile strikes on U.S. targets in Iraq.
+DUBAI (Reuters) - Iran said on Saturday its military had mistakenly shot down a Ukrainian plane killing all 176 aboard, saying air defenses were fired in error while on high alert in the tense aftermath of Iranian missile strikes on U.S. targets in Iraq.

+Iran had denied for days after Wednesday’s crash that it brought down the plane, although a top Revolutionary Guards commander said on Saturday that he had informed the authorities about the unintentional missile strike the same day it happened.

-Iran had previously vigorously denied bringing the plane down.
-Supreme Leader Ali Khamenei, who until Saturday had kept silent about the crash, said information should be made public.
+Supreme Leader Ali Khamenei, who until Saturday had kept silent about the crash, said information should be made public, while top officials and the military issued apologies.

+But state television suggested revealing the truth about what happened might be used by “enemies of Iran,” typically a term used to refer to the United States and Israel.

-Wednesday’s crash heightened international pressure on Iran after months of friction with the United States and tit-for-tat attacks.
+The crash heightened international pressure on Iran after months of friction with the United States and tit-for-tat attacks.
 A U.S. drone strike had killed a top Iranian military commander in Iraq on Jan.
 3, prompting Tehran to fire at U.S. targets on Wednesday.

 Canada, which had 57 citizens on board, and the United States had both said they believed an Iranian missile brought down the aircraft, although they said it was probably an error.